Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 Once the vet has given your dog the all-clear from other conditions, here’s what you can do to help your dog when it’s suffering from a simple cold virus:

-• Give them plenty of fresh water.
+• Give them plenty of fresh water to keep them hydrated.

 • Keep their eyes and nose clear by wiping off any discharge.